atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 II
 I 140 , '
 I ^ know that your fon had no inteni
-I “tion to commit the crime laid to his
+I tion to commit the crime laid to his
 I charge.
 I wish I could as easily ex i ^ culpate myself from the charge' of
 I disobedience, by asting in opposition
 I to your advice; but an attachment, "
-I continued he,, sighing“ “a woman I every way amiable; a woman wdiom I “I could not disappoint, after having I V given her my word -- -- -- -- -- -- -- -- -- ^ i ik I y >
+I continued he,, sighing a woman I every way amiable; a woman wdiom I I could not disappoint, after having I V given her my word -- -- -- -- -- -- -- -- -- ^ i ik I y >
 ■ ■ • ^